sylash005/649/readme.md

 The template `main.py` includes several functions that you **must** implement and they must pass unittests provided.
 In addition, you need to add the main code that generates the CSV file as specified above.

+# Grading

+This assignment is worth 15% of the final marks for ITEC649.
+The marks will be assigned as follows:

+- Passing all automated tests: 12%
+- Manual assessment of the code quality: 2%
+- Manual assessment of documentation: 1%

+Code quality means well laid out code, good use of variable names, functions and use of appropriate control flow and data structures.

+Documentation means that all functions that you write have suitable docstrings (e.g. keep the docstrings provided in main.py) and where appropriate you use comments in your code to explain yourself.